Rakesh Roshan: 1970–1986

 After his father's untimely death, Rakesh started his career as an assistant director to filmmaker Mohan Kumar in films like Anjaana starring Rajendra Kumar and Babita.
 Rajendra Kumar referred him to some filmmakers and thus he was signed by Soodesh Kumar for Man Mandir starring Sanjeev Kumar and Waheeda Rehman.
 As an actor, he made his debut in the 1970 film Ghar Ghar Ki Kahani, in which he got a supporting role.

 Rakesh got very few solo hero films in his career.
-He got such roles in more women-oriented films, such as Paraya Dhan with Hema Malini, Aankh Micholi with Bharati, Khubsoorat with Rekha and Kaamchor with Jaya Prada.
+He got such roles in more women-oriented films, such as Paraya Dhan with Hema Malini, Aankh Micholi with Bharathi, Khubsoorat with Rekha and Kaamchor with Jaya Prada.
 His few successful solo hero films, with the focus equally on both hero and heroine, were Aankhon Aankhon Mein with Rakhee, Nafrat with Yogita Bali, Ek Kunwari Ek Kunwara with Leena Chandavarkar, Hamari Bahu Alka with Bindiya Goswami and Shubh Kaamna with Rati Agnihotri.
 J. Om Prakash produced Aankhon Aankhon Mein with Rakesh in the lead.
-Later, J. Om Prakash directed Aakraman, with Sanjeev Kumar in the lead, and had Rakesh in a supporting role, and then produced Aakhir Kyun?, with Rajesh Khanna in the lead and Rakesh in a supporting role.
+Later, J. Om Prakash directed Aakraman, with Sanjeev Kumar in the lead, and had Rakesh in a supporting role, and then produced Aakhir Kyon?, with Rajesh Khanna in the lead and Rakesh in a supporting role.